j-resilient/hash-map--lru-cache/README.md

 Delete: O(1)
 ## Phase 6: LRU Cache
 Built on a hashmap and a linked list where each element in the hashmap has a reference to a node in a hashmap.
+Takes a key and a proc.
+Each value is then the result of putting each key through the proc.
+Insert/Set: O(1)
+Lookup/Get: O(1)
+Delete: O(1)
 # ToDo
 -[] Find a good explanation of yield() and overriding #each